-- 1. If the student successfully demonstrates evidence of college-level learning, credit will be awarded by the institution and identified on the student's transcript as credit for prior learning.
+- If the student successfully demonstrates evidence of college-level learning, credit will be awarded by the institution and identified on the student's transcript as credit for prior learning.
 The institution makes no assurances regarding the number of credits to be awarded prior to the completion of the institution's review process. - 2.
 PLA credit will apply toward appropriate degree or certificate requirements. - 3.
-A PLA appeals process will be available to MUS students, in accordance with other appeals policies, such as grade appeals. - 4.
-In accordance with NWCCU policy, the experiential PLA credit awarded will not exceed 25% of the credits required for the degree or certificate.
+A PLA appeals process will be available to MUS students, in accordance with other appeals policies, such as grade appeals. - In accordance with NWCCU Standard 2.C.7policy, the experiential PLA credit awarded will not exceed 25% of the credits required for the degree or certificate.
 A suggested rubric follows.

-Credit Type Not Applicable Toward the PLA 25% Cap Applicable Toward the PLA 25% Cap Instructional-Based PLA Credits (These credits are for college-level learning derived from formalized instruction and training.)
-American Council on Education (ACE) Credit Recommendations National College Credit Recommendation Service (NCCRS) Credit Recommendations AP and IB Credits Experiential Learning-Based PLA Credits (These credits are derived from self-directed independent study, and learning from work and learning acquired outside of the traditional classroom.)
-Portfolio Assessment Individual Performance and Demonstration Assessment CLEP, DSST, and UExcel Standardized Examinations Course Challenge Exams
+Credit Type Not Applicable Toward the PLA 25% Cap -Applicable Toward the PLA 25% Cap Instructional-Based PLA Credits American Council on Education (These credits are for college-level (ACE) Credit Recommendations learning typically derived from National College Credit formalized instruction and training.)
+Recommendation Service (NCCRS) Credit Recommendations AP and IB Credits CLEP, DSST, and UExcel Standardized Examinations Course Challenge Exams Experiential Learning-Based PLA Portfolio Assessment Credits Individual Performance and (These credits are derived from self- Demonstration Assessment directed independent study, and CLEP, DSST, and UExcel learning from work and learning Standardized Examinations acquired outside of the traditional Course Challenge Exams classroom.)